NassyKova/Cocktail/README.md

 **Occupation**: Any<br>
 **Location**: Home<br>
 <img src="./docs/userStory3.png" alt="User Story 3"  height="300"><br>
 **What is the problem this user requires solving**: Creating a cocktail with what I have at home.
 This could be to use up a particular bottle I have lying around and want to get rid of, creating a potion to imbibe with what I have on hand, exploring new ways of enjoying old favourites or impressing my friends with perfectly crafted beverages.
 Being able to make drinks that, at a base level, meet the standard I could expect in any bar I visit.
 I need to be able to **search for ingredient-specific drinks**, **look up specific drinks** or **look up random drinks based on genre** to accommodate my guest's tastes.
-Information needs to be easily obtained and site feel needs to be intuitive so as to be able to be used perhaps after a few taste tests. <br>
+Information needs to be easily obtained and site feel needs to be intuitive so as to be able to be used perhaps after a few taste tests. <br><br>

 ## R5 Wireframes
 <img src="./docs/whatsapp/website.png" alt="Color Discussion"><br/><br/>